Following Biddy’s steps took us to several spots in London in 2013.

 St. Martin in the Fields

-From St. Paul’s we walked to St. Martin in the Fields church facing the National Art Gallery and Trafalgar Square.
+From St. Paul’s, we walked to St. Martin-in-the-Fields, facing the National Gallery and Trafalgar Square.

-Biddy’s steps often took her there post-World War I, to hear Oswald’s brother Franklin play the organ.
+Biddy’s steps often took her to her post-World War I home to hear Oswald’s brother, Franklin, play the organ.

 Biddy’s steps we missed